 Or perhaps you’re facing a very tight player’s open, or there is ICM to factor in which forces us to tighten up.
 Plasticity, as I often refer to it, is the ability to mold your play to the situation for optimal results.
 Here's a look at Acesup taking exploitative action and 3-betting a really wide range to attack a loose opener.

 It’s important to have a good base range guide to refer to, so even when you do deviate to account for a certain player profile or situation, you can have a good sense of how much you are deviating.
 Here's an example of a specific range saved in Power Equilab.
 This is especially handy for reviewing situations too.
-With a simple click you have your range on hand ready to enter into some software.
+With a simple click you have your range on hand ready to enter into other poker software.
 So you can quickly analyze a spot that came up in a recent game that you want to review.

 Default ranges will be a good guide.
 By knowing what a good strategy looks like, it's then that we can look to adjust to exploit our opponents.
 After all, if you don't know what a good default range looks like, it's unlikely you'll be able to adjust properly in-game to player pools or specific opponent's playing styles.